Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs: Results

-The uniform model with $\sigma_R\,=\,0$ represents our prior assumptions about the noise model of this planetary distribution.
-It agrees with the observed TOIs within $1-2\sigma$ within each individual bin, but overall overpredicts the number of planets around M dwarfs (41 observed vs.\ 55\,$\pm$\,8 predicted).
-The simulated planet distribution also has a different shape from the observations, appearing flatter and peaking at a lower radius ($\approx 0.25 R_\odot$ in simulations versus the observed $\approx0.35 R_\odot$).
-The model confidently overpredicts planets around stars with $R_\star < 0.3 R_\odot$ (11 observed vs.\ $23\,\pm\,5$ predicted) and slightly overpredicts those around stars with $R_\star > 0.5\, R_\odot$ (4 observed vs.\ $9\,\pm\, 3$ predicted).
+The uniform model with $\sigma_A\,=\,0$ represents our prior assumptions about the noise model of this planet distribution.
+It agrees with the number of observed planets within $1-2\sigma$ within each individual bin, but overpredicts the overall number of planets around M dwarfs (41 observed vs.\ 58\,$\pm$\,9 predicted).
+The simulated planet distribution also has a different shape from the observations, appearing flatter and peaking at a lower radius ($\approx\,0.25 R_\odot$ in simulations versus the observed $\approx\,0.35 R_\odot$).
+The model confidently overpredicts planets around stars with $R_\star\,<\,0.3\,R_\odot$ (11 observed vs.\ $24\,\pm\,5$ predicted) and slightly overpredicts those around stars with $R_\star\,>\,0.5\, R_\odot$ (4 observed vs.\ $9\,\pm\, 3$ predicted).
 This could indicate a degree of pipeline incompleteness around the smallest stars or just an overall underestimation of noise around M dwarfs, though the latter statement does not explain why our simulations \textit{under}predict the number of planets around mid-M stars.

-The step model, with a cutoff at $0.30\,R_\odot$ motivated by \cite{Newton16}, takes on the value of $\sigma_R\,=\,0$ at large radii, assuming the shot noise is accurate in this regime.
-We then fit the value of $\sigma_R$ at smaller radii by-eye and found that $\sigma_R$\,=\,1,100\,ppm allows for a closer estimation of the number of planets around the smallest stars (13\,$\pm$\,4 planets predicted vs.\ the known 11).
-However, it cannot explain the overpredictions around larger stars and produces a double-peaked distribution that doesn't match observations.
+The step model, with a cutoff at $0.36\,R_\odot$ (which corresponds to the convective cutoff at $M_\star \, \approx \, 0.35\, M_\odot$ motivated by \cite{Newton16}), takes on the value of $\sigma_A\,=\,0$ at large radii, assuming the \texttt{ticgen}-derived noise is accurate in this regime.
+We adopt the $\sigma_A \approx 970$ for $R\, < \, 0.36\,R_\odot$ fit from the \texttt{lightkurve} data in \S\ref{sssec:observability}, and find that the step model allows for a slightly closer estimation of the number of planets around the smallest stars (15\,$\pm$\,4 planets predicted vs.\ the known 11).
+However, it cannot explain the overpredictions around larger stars and produces a double-peaked distribution that doesn't match the \texttt{lightkurve} $\sigma_{\mathrm{CDPP}}$ measurements.
 However, given the significant $\sqrt{N}$ errors on each point, we would need to observe a much larger number of planets to definitively rule out such a model.